 Iron is essential for life, so the body usually tightly controls iron absorption from food and recycles the iron from red blood cells.
 People lose small amounts of iron every day, and even a healthy diet contains only a small amount of iron.
 Thus, people rarely have too much iron in their body.
 Causes of excess iron in the body (iron overload) include the following:

-In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth), the blood-producing cells in the bone marrow (precursor cells, also called stem cells) develop and reproduce excessively or are crowded out by an overgrowth of fibrous tissue.
+In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth, such as a precancer or cancer), the blood-producing cells in the bone marrow (precursor cells, also called stem cells) develop and reproduce excessively or are crowded out by an overgrowth of fibrous tissue.
 Sometimes, blood-producing cells appear and reproduce in the spleen and liver.
 Myeloproliferative neoplasms are caused by genetic mutations.
 Typically the mutations are acquired and not inherited, although rarely there are families in which several members have these disorders.

 The spleen, a spongy, soft organ about as big as a person’s fist, is located in the upper left part of the abdomen, just under the rib cage.
 The splenic artery brings blood to the spleen from the heart.
 Blood leaves the spleen through the splenic vein, which drains into a larger vein (the portal vein) that carries the blood to the liver.
 The spleen has a covering of fibrous tissue (the splenic capsule) that supports its blood vessels and lymphatic vessels.